WHY SENDING A PRESS RELEASE IS THE WORST PR TOOL

 These are the five reasons a press release is the worst PR tool ever.
 So, now you might be wondering, ‘Simone, what are the best PR tools?’

-If you’re looking to get started with your PR and become your own publicist (without falling into the pitfalls of bad press releases), then schedule a call with me today!
+If you’re looking to get started with your PR and become your own publicist (without falling into the pitfalls of bad press releases), then schedule a discovery call with me today!